nansencenter/NERSC-HYCOM-CICE/doc/Offline_nesting.md

 #  Description of HYCOM-CICE offline nesting usage

 Details about the required procedures to carry out offline nesting can be found in the HYCOM USER GUIDE (Wallcraft, 2003, available at http://hycom.rsmas.miami.edu/hycom-model/ documentation.html).
-Here, we closely follow the standard HYCOM nesting approach based on the MERCATOR GLO-PHY-024 product (as outer model data).
+Here, we closely follow the standard HYCOM nesting approach based on the MERCATOR GLOBAL_ANALYSIS_FORECAST_PHY_001_024 product (as outer model data).

+#  Quick start

+Based on mesh and coordinate MERCATOR netcdf files, the archive data files for grid and bathymetry are reconstructed on the same horizontal grid cells of NEMO model output.
+Having these files, we need to do following basic steps to create nesting archive files:

+## Produce mapping index [ab] files (using /bin/isuba_gmap.sh).

+## Interpolate horizontally the outer model fields (NEMO model outputs) to the inner subdomain (TOPAZ5).

+## Choose vertical isopycnal structure (located in blkdat.input) and do vertical interpolation of temp, salin, u-vel., v-vel., and thknness according to the chosen vertical structure.

+## Build port files.

 #  Directory structure